- Basic Requirements

 Crisis Cleanup has a bias for inclusion—that is, any organization that meets all four requirements should be allowed to participate, absent some extenuating or unforeseen circumstance.

-Non-VOAD and spontaneous grassroots organizations that can demonstrate reputability are encouraged to join Crisis Cleanup.
+Non-VOAD and spontaneous grassroots organizations that can demonstrate reputability and capacity are encouraged to join Crisis Cleanup.

 Levels of Access